MateuszPalczynski/ecommerce-chatbot-platform/README.md

 - Separate Service: A complete Python application for handling user chat.
 - Frontend Interface: A dedicated UI for users to interact with the bot.
-- LLM Integration: The Python backend service connects to ChatGPT to generate responses.
+- LLM Integration: The Python backend service connects to an LLM (tested with local Ollama) to generate responses.
 - Domain Filtering: Intelligently filters user queries to ensure the LLM only responds to questions related to the e-commerce store, its products (clothing), and general store information.
 - Natural Conversation: Includes a predefined list of 5 different conversation openers and closers to feel more natural.

-> Note: A local Ollama model was tested during development, but the production service is designed to target the ChatGPT API.
+> Note: This service is not deployed to production (AWS) as the resource requirements for running LLMs are unsuitable for the EC2 free tier.
+It is fully functional within the local development environment.

 ---